 What you’ll see:

-- Neoclassical houses
+- Neoclassical houses lining narrow lanes

-- Narrow streets with bougainvillea
+- Winding streets with bougainvillea overhead

-- Small Byzantine churches
+- Small Byzantine churches tucked between buildings

 Time needed: 30-45 minutes of wandering